Hello! I'm Sharon Ann Holgate and I'm a Freelance Science Writer and

 (which I co-authored with Robin

-Kerrod) was published by Dorling Kindersley in April 2002, and was
+Kerrod) was published by Dorling Kindersley in April 2002.
+It was

 shortlisted for the Junior Prize in the Aventis Prizes for Science